 Many dust devils have passed by rovers and landers on the surface of Mars.
 In fact some of them have helped their missions, as they removed dust deposited on solar panels during planet-wide dust storms.
 A few of them have even been photographed as they passed by, as in the animation below, imaged by the Spirit rover.
 (Mars Exploration Rover Mission, JPL, NASA , apod050426)

 Below: Sand dunes in Proctor crater.
 (Malin Space Science Systems, MGS, JPL, NASA, apod010226)

 Below: Another view of sand dunes, in Rabe crater, including signs of dust devil trails, and sand slippage (indicated by arrows).
 (Malin Space Science Systems, MGS, JPL, NASA, apod000202)

 Below: Dust devils up to five miles high scour light-colored dust from the surface of Mars, exposing the material below.
-Usually, the dark trails left by such winds are noticeable, but not particularly dramatic; but in the case of the dunes shown here, the underlying material was much darker than the dust on the surface, creating an almost calligraphic image.
+Usually the dark trails left by such winds are noticeable but not particularly dramatic; but in the case of the dunes shown here the underlying material was much darker than the dust on the surface, creating an almost calligraphic image.
 Close inspection of the image reveals that there is no alteration of the waves on the surface of the dunes, indicating that only the lightest, smallest particles were removed by the dust devils.
-In the dense atmosphere of the Earth, high-velocity winds have considerable force, and dust devils would probably alter the surface; but on Mars, the extremely thin atmosphere has far less lifting power.
+In the dense atmosphere of the Earth, high-velocity winds have considerable force, and dust devils would probably physically alter the surface; but on Mars the extremely thin atmosphere has far less scouring power.
 (HiRISE, MRO, LPL (U. Arizona), NASA, apod091021)